ctorgalson/ansible-role-vim/README.md

 Note that, unlike Pathogen or other Vim plugin managers, Vim's native package management does **not** automatically create helptags.
-This role expects to **be** the package manager (i.e. it expects to be run every time a plugin is added or remove), and so manages helptag creation.
+This role expects to **be** the package manager (i.e. it expects to be run every time a plugin is added or removed), and so manages helptag creation.

 If your use case doesn't involve using the role for _all_ Vim plugin management, you'll need to manage helptags using a method like one of the following: